NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

         - Crisis: Blood in the hallways
         - Death
 	- Reinvention
+    	- Find a new cause
+    - Mergers and acquistions
+    	- Bad on employees
+        - Culture clash

 ## Gersick

 1. Equilibrium change.
 	- Maintaining/carrying out functions
 	- Superficial adjustment
+    - This works because it focuses on small changes
-	- Forces to resist change.
+	- Forces to resist bigger change.
-		- Cognition-know one way to look at things.
+		- Cognition: know one way to look at things.
-		- Motivation-fear of change.
+		- Motivation: fear of change.
 		- Obligations to stakeholders
 		- Benefits.
 2. Revolutionary change.
 	- Change in the deep structure of an organization.
 Culture.
 	- Causes